david-macias-luevano95/Kreativstorm/README.md

-### Kreativstorm
+# Kreativstorm
 ## Trainig hand-on program
 trainig program divide in 5 weeks were practice concepts fundamentals and practice complex problems daylry
-# Week 1
+### Week 1
-Duriong this week star practice with conditional, error handling problems for detect diferents types of errors and how implement in the code proyect euler resolb diferent problems like fibonacci sequence and practice diferent matematical operations
+During this week star practice with conditional, error handling problems, for detect diferents types of errors and how implement in the code proyect euler resolb diferent problems like fibonacci sequence and practice diferent matematical operations

-In this practice review the conditional and resolve diferent problems using the most using functions
+In this practice review 5 ejercise for practice diferent situation in conditional
+1. Write a program that prompts the user for a string and checks whether the string is a palindrome (i.e., the string reads the same forward and backward).
 ```
 def main():
     value = input('Give my a string')